SAP-samples/abap-platform-rap120/exercises/ex03/README.md

      The test class ![abapclass](images/adt_class.png)**`LTCL_TRAVEL_HELPER_###`** should look like this:

+     > ⚠️ Please adjust the client in the source code to the one you’re working in — for example, use client **`080`** at UKISUG Connect 2025.

      ```ABAP
      CLASS ltcl_travel_helper_### DEFINITION FINAL FOR TESTING
        DURATION SHORT RISK LEVEL HARMLESS.